Looking to go grab a drink somewhere on Saturday afternoon, but you've got the kids with you?

-Edmund's Oast Brewing Co. to the list is open for lunch and dinner 7 days a week with a kids' menu, custom coloring books, pinball machines, and ample room for playing in the courtyard and adjacent astroturf field.
+Edmund's Oast Brewing Co. is open for lunch and dinner seven days a week with a kids' menu, custom coloring books, pinball machines and ample room for playing in the courtyard and adjacent astroturf field.
 There are also changing tables in both restrooms and a kids' menu with hot dogs, cheese pizza, grilled cheese and veggie nuggets.

-With locations downtown and on Folly Beach, this local establishment is a social hangout for drinking, dining on some street corn and tacos and enjoying the weather.
+With locations downtown, on Folly Beach and in Summerville, this local establishment is a social hangout for drinking, dining on some street corn and tacos and enjoying the weather.
 While the adults can enjoy some margaritas or Mexican beers, kids can choose from a black bean taco, chicken and cheese taco, chicken quesadilla and cheese quesadilla.
 All are under $5.
-Both locations feature breezy outdoor spaces.
+The downtown and Folly Beach locations feature breezy outdoor spaces.

 1401 Sam Rittenberg Blvd., West Ashley

 Frothy Beard Brewing Co. has its own kids' corner nook with toys and games, along with outdoor patio activities including Jenga and cornhole.
 Food from Zombie Bob's Pizza is for sale inside, with giant slices that might be able to feed a couple of kids each.